A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 There is much to learn from the blessed milkthistle, also called Mediterranean milk thistle, Silybum marianum, which is now spread to many countries:

 Yukteswar advised that his book The Holy Science should be the basis of Yogananda's mission to America.
-However, SRF seems to front and publish Yogananda verbiage a lot more.
-And there are books by devoted guru followers too.
-They do not drown Yukteswar's book, but they do crowd in upon it.
+However, as seen by the bulk of lessons and books published by the fellowship church that Yogananda started, books of Yogananda verbiage weighs more.
+It does not drown Yukteswar's book, but crowd in upon it.

 [Retold.
 Sources: Reminiscences by Yogananda in SRF's Golden Anniversary Booklet, and a book by Sailendra Bejoy Dasgupta on Kriya Yoga and Swami Sri Yukteshvar, and the Autobiography of a Yogi, passim.]

-It seems altogether better to be told of this than to get enrolled in a cult and find out on the brink of death.
-Yogananda was a demagogue.
-In his llecture "Oriental Christ" he also says "it has been definitely proven that Jesus was connected with the High Initiates and the Masters of India."
+In his lecture "Oriental Christ," Yukteswar's disciple Yogananda also says "it has been definitely proven that Jesus was connected with the High Initiates and the Masters of India."
 Then he draws on a sham story about Jesus in Tibet in the book Unknown Life of Christ by Nicholas Notovitch, accepting fictitious tales as true.
 But "To inquire is neither a disaster nor a disgrace [Ap 332]."
 It seems more appropriate to tell that "No, that is not definitely proven by Notovich fiction."
 [More]

 Yogananda calls his guru Yukteswar Christlike on several occasions, not just once.
 "Each to his liking," you may say.
 In an article from 1937 he says that Shyama Lahiri (Lahiri Mahasaya) raised many Christs and Yukteswar is praised as "the greatest disciple" among such Christs.
 A question is whether it is due praise.